Island (Matrix Traversal): Explaination and code in Python, Java, C++, and JavaScript

 Real World Problem: Counting Groups of Trees in a Park

 Imagine you're in charge of maintaining a park, and you have a map of the park.
 Each cell in the map represents a small plot of land.
-Some plots have trees, represented by 1
+Some plots have trees, represented by 1, while others are empty, represented by 0.

 Example Park Map: